Descriptions Grade Four

 Juanita Havill

 Call the Horse Lucky tells the story of a horse who was removed from a situation when he was found to be suffering from neglect.
-When a young girl named Mel, notices something wrong with a horse in a pasture she takes action.
+When a young girl named Mel notices something wrong with a horse in a pasture, she takes action.
 With the help of her grandmother, she contacts a humane society to investigate.
 Lucky ends up being removed from his situation and taken to a horse rescue ranch.
 Mel forms a bond with the horse and although she isn’t in a position to adopt him, she can still connect with him through volunteering.
-Students may be inspired by the actions of Mel and motivated to help someone in need.
+Students may be inspired by the actions of Mel and become motivated to help someone in need.
 They will also learn that there are ways to make connections with animals even if they don’t own them.

 Students will: